 Under the Wrongful Death Claim, the court allocates damages in such a way to result in a fair and equitable apportionment among claimants, taking into account the age of the dependents, their physical and mental condition, the necessity or desirability of providing them with educational facilities, their financial condition, and the availability to them of other means of support, present and future, and any other relevant factors that will contribute to a fair and equitable portion of the amount recovered.

 A major issue is how much should be allocated to the Survival Claim and how much to the Wrongful Death Claim.
 In many cases, one consideration is New Jersey estate tax and, in some cases, federal estate tax is an issue.
 Occasionally, New Jersey inheritance tax must also be considered.
-If the Survival Claim exceeds $5,490,000 in 2017, it is subject to federal estate tax.
-If the Survival Claim exceeds $2,000,000 in 2017, it is subject to New Jersey estate tax.
+If the Survival Claim exceeds $11,580,000 in 2020, it is subject to federal estate tax.
 If the beneficiaries of the estate are not blood relatives of the decedent, there will be New Jersey inheritance tax.
 Monies allocated to the Wrongful Death Claim are not subject to federal or state estate taxes or inheritance taxes.
 Neither the Survival Claim nor the Wrongful Death Claim are subject to federal or state income taxes.